 So if you’re not particularly interested in the navigation part of sailing, put your feet up, enjoy the view and soak up the sea air as you cruise in paradise.
 There are a large variety of boat rentals available in Spain, ranging from catamarans ideal for family vacations, yachts and motorboats for luxurious adventures or jet skis and RIBs (Rigid Inflatable Boat) which you can hire to explore a specific island for a day.

 Alternatively, if you want to improve your sailing techniques, you can still sail with a skipper and learn the ropes a little more.
-Of course, if you do happen to be an experienced sailor, there’s no need for you to sail with a skipper (unless you’re feeling lazy!).
+But if you do happen to be an experienced sailor, there’s no need for you to sail with a skipper (unless you’re feeling lazy!).

 Sailing the Balearic Islands